yackx/ipgo/content/complex-data-types/stack/stack.md

 1. Make this code run on your computer.

-2. Add a `Peek()` function.
-Test that it does not remove the element it returns.
+2. Wrie a function `Peek()`.
+Make sure that it does not remove the element it returns.

 [^stack-wikipedia]: https://en.wikipedia.org/wiki/Stack_(abstract_data_type)
 [^go-stack]: https://pkg.go.dev/github.com/golang-collections/collections/stack